WHO declares end to COVID global health emergency

 Last year, U.S. President Joe Biden said the pandemic was over.
 Like a number of other countries, the world’s biggest economy has begun dismantling its domestic state of emergency for COVID, which officially ends May 11, meaning it will stop paying for vaccines and testing for many people and shift responsibility to the commercial market.

-Other regions have taken similar steps.
-The European Union said in April last year the emergency phase of the pandemic was over, and the WHO’s African head, Matshidiso Moeti, said in December it was time to move to routine management of COVID across the continent.
+The European Union also said in April last year that the emergency phase of the pandemic was over, and other regions have taken similar steps.

 The WHO’s declaration comes just four months after China ended its prolonged severe COVID restrictions and was ravaged by a big surge in infections.